Council of Trustees

 Dr. Amber M. Sessoms, '06, '08(M)

-Amber M. Sessoms, Ed.D., is the school psychologist for Central Dauphin High School, and the cochair for the Central Dauphin School District (CDSD) Psychology Department.
+Amber M. Sessoms, Ed.D., NCSP, is the principal and founder of Natural Inclinations, LLC, which supports courageous leaders in cultivating liberatory spaces of belonging.
 Amber earned her bachelor's in psychology, with a minor in African-American Studies, from Millersville University.
 She continued her studies at Millersville University and earned a master's degree in psychology and a certification in School Psychology.
+Amber earned her doctorate in Lifelong Learning and Adult Education from The Pennsylvania State University.
 She was appointed to the Council of Trustees in January 2020 and serves on the Programs Committee.

 Ms. Holly L. Trego, '98

 Holly L. Trego is currently employed as Manager of IT Solutions at Eurofins Lancaster Laboratories Environmental.
 She holds a bachelor’s degree in computer science from Millersville University, as well as a master’s degree in computer science from The Pennsylvania State University.
 Holly was appointed to the Millersville University Council of Trustees in October 2018 and serves on the Resources Committee.

 Mr. Michael G. Warfel, '84

 Michael G. Warfel is currently employed as the Vice President of Governmental Affairs at Highmark, Inc. He graduated from Millersville University with a bachelor’s degree in political science.
 He later graduated from the University of Pennsylvania with a master’s degree in governmental administration.
 Michael was appointed to the Council of Trustees in June 1999 and serves as the Council Chairman.